Vonage/vonage-video-js-api-network-test/README.md

   * `type` -- A sting defining the failure type.
 It will be set to one of the following values:

     * `'api'` -- The test could not connect to the Vonage Video API server.
-Connection to this server is required to connect to an Vonage Video API session.
+Connection to this server is required to connect to a Vonage Video API session.

     * `'messaging'` -- The test could not establish a connection to the Vonage Video API messaging WebSocket.
     This connection is required to connect to an Vonage Video API session.
-In addition to other causes for WebSocket connectivity failures, this failure type will occur if you pass an invalid Vonage Video API API key, session ID, or token into the `OTNetworkTest()` constructor.
+In addition to other causes for WebSocket connectivity failures, this failure type will occur if you pass an invalid Vonage Video API application ID, session ID, or token into the `OTNetworkTest()` constructor.

     * `'media'` -- The test could not connect to the Vonage Video API Media Router.
 If your app uses a routed session, it will not succeed in using Vonage Video API.
 However, if your app uses